 My second best answer is: Apply a temporary brunette color, such as a weekly rinse.
 If you choose to go with a semi permanent color, choose one which has no oxidizers, catalysts or boosters of any kind.
 Above all, and I do mean above all, do a strand test to a small area at the nape of the neck before applying the solution to the entire head.

 There are natural hair dyes you can use that have no harsh chemicals in them.
 Most of them are vegetable based dyes.
 Make SURE you do the strand test first!
-But this is what we used at the hair salon I worked at.

 What happens if you re-dye your hair (with permanent colour) the day after using a colour remover?